Pre-requisites for the MTI Training Program

-Participating in an eight week MBSR or MBCT course.
+Participate in an eight week MBSR or MBCT course

 Engaging regularly in a personal mindfulness meditation practice (i.e. a sustained practice of at least 12 months) is a central part of preparing for level I training.

-Attending a 5 - 7 day silent mindfulness meditation retreat (this may be fulfilled pre or post application however must completed before the commencement of the eight-day training Intensive)
+(This may be fulfilled pre or post application however must completed before the start of Module 2 in April, 2021)

 Click here to go to a listing of various organisations including MTI that offer silent retreats.

 Awareness of the body is central in teaching mindfulness meditation.
 In-depth experience in a body-based awareness and movement practice can assist bringing awareness into everyday life and bring confidence into the teaching of body-focussed practices.
-Some ongoing experience as a student in Hatha yoga classes is important as this is the form of movement practice that is offered in MBSR/CT and this experience is necessary in order to become competent in leading.
+Some ongoing experience as a student in Hatha yoga classes will give you confidence in leading practice.
 (As well as this yoga experience, practice in other awareness-based training can also be helpful of course. eg. T'ai Chi, Feldenkrais, Chi Gung.)